EddieRingle/portaudio/README.txt

  * The above copyright notice and this permission notice shall be
  * included in all copies or substantial portions of the Software.
  *
- * Any person wishing to distribute modifications to the Software is
- * requested to send the modifications to the original developer so that
- * they can be incorporated into the canonical version.
- *
  * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
  * EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
  * MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.